 Make sure to check out the Dambulla Elephant Trash Dump!

 Held every day at 5:30 am, 9:30am and 6:30 pm, the puja ceremonies may be more crowded than other times of the day at the temple, but it’s worth it!
 And make sure you’re dressed appropriately!
 As with all temples in Sri Lanka, you shouldn’t wear anything shorter than the knee (especially the ladies), and your shoulders should be covered.
 A scarf, sarong, or pashmina are great items to pack for just the purpose!

 Where to Stay in Kandy Sri Lanka

 Looking for the best Sri Lanka hotels on a budget?
 During our time in Kandy Sri Lanka, we lodged at the Lakshmi Guesthouse.
 The room was small but comfortable, with a private bathroom.
 While the hotel was close enough to Kandy Lake, we’d recommend booking early to try to find a closer hotel, if that’s your preference.

 A delightful city to spend a day in Sri Lanka, Kandy (otherwise known as Senkadagalapura) can provide the perfect backdrop for those brag-worthy wanderlust-inspiring photos you’ll want to take.
-And whatever your next Sri Lankan venture after Kandy may be—perhaps braving the 7-hour train ride through the lush tea plantations of Nuwara Eliya to Ella, or maybe a shoot in the other direction to visit the famous sites in Dambulla and Sigiriya—you’ll be glad you had some time to frolic in the architectural dream of the Sacred City of Kandy!
+And whatever your next Sri Lankan venture after Kandy may be—perhaps braving the 7-hour train ride through the lush tea plantations of Nuwara Eliya to Ella (often referred to as the world’s most beautiful train journey), or maybe a shoot in the other direction to visit the famous sites in Dambulla and Sigiriya—you’ll be glad you had some time to frolic in the architectural dream of the Sacred City of Kandy!

 Looking for a place to stay in Kandy?
 Check out this list of recommended Sri Lankan Accommodation!